Kim Yong Bok: Political career

 In 2016, Kim Yong Bok was elected to the 7th Central Committee of the Workers' Party of Korea.
 He served as a member of the State Funeral Committee at the time of Kim Yong-chun's death in August 2018.
 He was re-elected to the 8th Central Committee in 2021.

-At the 11th Plenary Meeting of the 8th Central Committee of the Workers' Party of Korea, held between 23 December and 27 December 2024, he was by-elected as a candidate member of the Central Committee of the WPK.
-His appointment held the rising prominence of senior military officials involved in North Korea's foreign military deployments, particularly in relation to the country's support for Russia during the Russia–Ukraine war.
+At the 11th Plenary Meeting of the 8th Central Committee of the Workers' Party of Korea, held between 23 and 27 December 2024, he was by-elected as a candidate member of the Central Committee of the WPK.
+His appointment held the rising prominence of senior military officials involved in North Korea's foreign military deployments, particularly in relation to the country's support for Russia during the Russo-Ukrainian war.

+In February 2026, Kim was elected to 9th Central Committee of the Workers' Party of Korea as a full member.